 What Makes Citi SMRT Card Stand Out

 Citi SMRT Card is great for commuters and young professionals who spend most of their money on transit, coffee, fast food, and groceries.
 It’s especially convenient for commuters because of its dual function as an EZ-Link Card.
-Unlike most other cards, Citi SMRT Card offers 2% in savings for EZ-Reload Auto Top-ups and a 1% rebate on recurring Telco, Town Council, and Insurance bills.
+Unlike most other cards, Citi SMRT Card also offers 2% in savings for EZ-Reload Auto Top-ups.
 Because minimum qualifying spend is just S$300 per month, the card is also very accessible to those on a modest budget.
 With rebates up to 5% for multiple spending categories, Citi SMRT Card offers a great way for young professionals to earn cash back on select daily spend.

 |Monthly Statement Retail Purchases||Less than S$300||S$300 or More|